 There are lots of things to do in London with kids.
 The capital is filled with amazing museums, brilliant theatre, endless exhibitions and dozens of brilliant places for afternoon tea.

 But sometimes you just want swings and roundabouts.
-Fortunately, London is also a great place for playgrounds
+Fortunately, London is also a great place for green space and playgrounds

 London is filled with green spaces and most local parks boast a good playground.
 Look closer, however, and you’ll find that the capital enjoys plenty of adventure playgrounds too with climbing walls, splash parks, a paddling pool and even pirate ships.